-If your child is meeting the Reading Standard after two years at school they will be reading books that are at turquoise level on the colour wheel.
+In Reading, to reach the NZ curriculum level for the end of year two, your child will be reading books at turquoise level on the colour wheel.
 They will bring home fiction and non-fiction books.
 The stories will be longer and might include diagrams with labels, some familiar words, some new topic words and descriptive language.

-To meet the standard your child will be learning to:
+They will be learning to

-- use what they know about letters and other words to work out new words - read whole sentences without big pauses, and use the punctuation, so that the reading sounds smooth and interesting - notice when they make important mistakes (especially if things stop making sense) and know how to fix them, most of the time - use labels, speech bubbles, charts and tables to help them understand the stories - read silently by themselves - tell if the story is real or made up, remember important parts of it and be able to find parts that answer questions.
+- understand and talk about the stories they read - use what they know about letters and other words to work out new words - read whole sentences without big pauses, and use the punctuation, so that the reading sounds smooth and interesting - notice when they make important mistakes (especially if things stop making sense) and know how to fix them, most of the time - use labels, speech bubbles, charts and tables to help them understand the stories - read silently by themselves - tell if the story is real or made up, remember important parts of it and be able to find parts that answer questions.